laurakcaron/Polya-Urns-Simulations/README.md

 ## Getting the App from Github

-Visit the Github repository [here](https://github.com/laurakcaron/Polya-Urns-Simulations) and click on the green button that says Code.
+Visit the Github repository [here](https://github.com/laurakcaron/Polya-Urns-Simulations).
+The repository has two "branches", or two versions of the app.
+The default is the beta version.
+Most users should use the branch button to change to the public release.
+Then, click on the green button that says Code.
 Download the zip file and unzip it.
 Alternatively, clone the repository using git.

 *Note: Do not rename any of the files.
 The code must be named app.R in order to run.*